5 Easy Ways to Incorporate Tableau in the Classroom

 - Uber Travel Time, by Uber Movement

 Working with dirty data?
-Use Tableau Prep, our latest data prep tool to clean and shape your data, which is available for free to students and instructors through our Academic Programs.
+Use Tableau Prep, a data prep tool to clean and shape your data, which is available for free to students and instructors through our Academic Programs.

-5. Tune in to our new Back to School webinar series
+5. Tune in to our Lunch and Learn webinar sessions

 Join instructors today and download your free Tableau for Teaching license.